deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16429/index.md

 ![](figures/figures_10_0.png)

-> 🔼 The figure illustrates how a goal becomes dormant in Pantograph when using manual tree search and how to bring it back into scope using the goal.continue command.
+> 🔼 The figure illustrates how a goal becomes dormant in Pantograph's manual tree search mode and how to bring it back into scope.
 > <details>
 > <summary>read the caption</summary>
-> Fig. 4: 2 becomes dormant after a tactic is applied to 1.
+> Fig. 4: ② becomes dormant after a tactic is applied to ①.
 It must be brought back into scope with goal.continue before the proof can finish.
-The ellipses (...) are plalceholders for some combination of tactics which eventually solves the descendant of 1
+The ellipses (...) are plalceholders for some combination of tactics which eventually solves the descendant of ①.
 > </details>

 ![](figures/figures_11_0.png)

-> 🔼 The figure illustrates the workflow of metavariable coupling in Pantograph, showing how goals are solved sequentially and how dormant goals are handled.
+> 🔼 The figure illustrates the workflow of metavariable coupling in Pantograph, showing how goals are coupled and resolved.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 5: In this diagram, rectangular boxes are proof states, and circles are goals.
 Each proof state has 0 or more goals.
 A state with no goals is considered solved.
 If all descendant goals of a state become solved, the state itself becomes solved.